-- use a strong lock to secure your bicycle when it is left unattended, the Porters have locks for sale if needed. - to keep an accurate description of it, including the frame number. - to ensure your possessions insurance covers your bicycle to its full value.
+- use a strong steel "D" lock or similar to secure your bicycle when it is left unattended. - to keep an accurate description of it, including the frame number.
+Taking a photo is effective. - to ensure your possessions insurance covers your bicycle to its full value.
 Expensive bicycles are not advised.
 Special cycle storage is available, arranged through the Porters' Lodge; charges can be found in Appendix E.